 Except that at the 6-Wk.
-BW, parity showed no appreciable impact (P > 0.05, Table 3) on body weight.

-The second parity gave the heavy body weights, Table 4.
-This result's outcome differs from that of Abdel-Ghany et al. (2000a) who obtained a significant parity effect on the BW of rabbits at the at most of the age stages they examined, except that at 8, 14, and 16 Wk. of age.
-Furthermore, Abou Khadiga et al. (2008) ascertained that parity effect was significant ( $P \le 0.001$ ), for body weights from 4 to 12 Wk. with fryers born in the third parity performed the best.
-Moreover, Desouky et al. (2021) realized that the influence of parity revealed statistically significant variations on body weight of V-line rabbits across various age periods (from 4 to 12 Wk.).
+BW, parity showed no appreciable impact (P> 0.05, Table 3) on body weight.
+The second parity gave the heaviest body weights, Table 4.
+These result's outcome differs from that of Abdel-Ghany et al. (2000a) who obtained a significant parity effect on BW of rabbits at most of age stages they examined, except that at 8, 14, and 16 Wk. of age.
+Furthermore, Abou Khadiga et al. (2008) ascertained that parity effect was significant (P< 0.001), for body weights from 4 to 12 Wk. with those born in the third parity performed the best.
+Moreover, Desouky et al. (2021) realized that the influence of parity revealed statistically significant variations on body weight of Vline rabbits across various age periods (from 4 to 12 Wk.).
 They also observed that the first parity was the lowest, while the third parity gained the heaviest.
 Rabie et al. (2019) observed that body weight fluctuated in response to increase in parity order.